Frequently Asked Questions

 What is locale-based publishing in Hygraph?

-Locale-based publishing in Hygraph allows teams to publish content for a single locale independently from other locales in a project.
-For example, you can publish content for Germany without affecting Switzerland, Great Britain, or Belgium.
-This enables teams to work flexibly, optimize workflows, and tailor content for specific audiences.
+Locale-based publishing in Hygraph allows teams to publish content for a single locale independently of other locales in their project.
+For example, if your project includes locales for Germany, Switzerland, Great Britain, and Belgium, you can publish content for Germany without needing to complete or publish content for the other locales.
+This enables teams to work flexibly and efficiently, adapting to their own timelines and priorities.
+Note: Content must first be published in the default locale before other locales can be published.
 Learn more.

 How does locale-based publishing optimize workflows?

-What is a default locale and fallback locale in Hygraph?
+What is a default locale and how does fallback work?

 Features & Capabilities